elastic/elastic-package/README.md

 * `stack.kibana_http2_enabled` can be used to control if HTTP/2 should be used in versions of kibana that support it.
 Defaults to true.
 * `stack.logsdb_enabled` can be set to true to activate the feature flag in Elasticsearch that enables logs index mode in all data streams that support it.
-Defaults to false.
+Defaults to true.
 * `stack.logstash_enabled` can be set to true to start Logstash and configure it as the default output for tests using elastic-package.
 Supported only by the compose provider.
   Defaults to false.